missing-semester-cn/missing-semester-cn.github.io/_2020/data-wrangling.md

 ## Analyzing data

-You can do math!
+You can do the math!
 For example, add the numbers on each line together:

 ```bash
  | paste -sd+ | bc -l